Skip to main content

 • Your citation does not involve a speeding violation in excess of 100 miles per hour or 26 miles or more over the speed limit.

-If you satisfy the above requirements and wish to attend traffic school, you will be required to pay a fee in the sum of $68.00 plus the amount of bail indicated on your courtesy notice, payable to the Clerk of the Court, Tulare County.
+If you satisfy the above requirements and wish to attend traffic school, you will be required to pay a fee in the sum of $68.00 plus the amount of bail indicated on your Reminder Notice, payable to the Clerk of the Court, Tulare County.
 There will be a separate fee at the class you attend.
-Upon completion of traffic school, and upon the court receiving proof of such completion in a timely manner, a confidential conviction will reported to the Department of Motor Vehicles (DMV).
+Upon completion of traffic school, and upon the court receiving proof of such completion in a timely manner, a confidential conviction will be reported to the Department of Motor Vehicles (DMV).
 If you fail to provide proof of completion as required, a conviction will be reported to the DMV and your insurance may be adversely affected.

 WARNING: If you are not eligible to attend traffic school, but do so anyway, the conviction will be reported on your driving record and there will be no refund of any fees paid.